Kallyan01/github-oauth-nestjs/README.md

 | `name`      | `String` | `Repo Name`
 | `description`      | `String` | `Repo Description`

-Generate the accessToken for you
+create repo for the logged in user